icexin/gocraft/README.md

 Since the player on public server is anonymous, be carefull for your work!

+If any network error occurs, the game will end with a panic, may changed in the future.

 Local cache is saved as `cache_$server.db`, you can use `gocraft -db xxx.db` to offline use.

 ## Roadmap